AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data/event-data.md

 **Note:** At this time, collections are not a searchable property.

 You can make them required by specifying the `Required` flag.
 Required means the property must be specified on a top-level ingress operation.
 It can also restrict a delete operation to maintain integrity.

 You can opt out of making numeric values aggregate properties or UOM properties by using the `NoAggregate` and `NoUom` flags.
+This means the properties will not have the extra GraphQL schema structure to hold aggregations or UOMs.

 ## Generating the GraphQL schema